bennynichs/workingtitle/project/purpose.md

 # who
-Me, Ben Nichols, a 32 year old technology enthusiast from upstate New York.
+Me, [Ben Nichols](https://www.linkedin.com/in/ben-nichols/), a 32 year old technology enthusiast from upstate New York.
 My life has been filled with opportunity, circumstance, and good luck.
 My particular discipline has always been the business and user application of software, from inception, to execution, to iteration, and ultimately its possible decommission.
 In my business life I am a chameleon - looking and playing whatever part is needed to get the job done, like a good capitalist; in my academic life I try to bring energy and engagement to my students; in my private life I'm a societal hedonist - enjoying life's spoils and maximally striving for the American dream, while reveling in the journey.

-I have a few things working to my advantage in this novel pursuit:
+I have a few things working to my advantage in this pursuit:
 - I have read some of the 50 most well renowned science fiction novels in the past 2 years
 - I refuse to remain idle
 - I am perpetually learning and the topics for the book fall within my personal curricula